 Recording WebRTC?
 Definitely server side.
 But maybe client side.

-This article is again taken partially from one of the lessons in my upcoming WebRTC Architecture Course.
+This article is again taken partially from one of the lessons in my WebRTC Architecture Course.
 There, it is given in greater detail, and is recorded.

 Recording is obviously not part of what WebRTC does.
 WebRTC offers the means to send media, but little more (which is just as it should be).
 If you want to record, you’ll need to take matters into your own hands.